 A dedicated streaming device has a lot of advantages – but if you already have some sort of streaming solution, do you really need another one?

-If you bought a new TV in recent years, chances are it’s a “Smart” TV, with streaming apps.
+If you bought a new TV in recent years, chances are it’s a “Smart” TV, with streaming apps already baked in.

 However, even if you have a Smart TV that comes with its own set of streaming apps, it’s still often a good idea (at least for some) to buy a dedicated streaming device.

-The best streaming devices like the ones covered here, on the other hand, are quite the opposite – they’re fast (due to improved technical specs), very easy to use (as they’ve been around for years, perfecting their user interface), and they get constant updates and new apps (because so many people use them, so the streaming companies have an incentive to keep supporting them).
+The top streaming devices like the ones covered here, on the other hand, are quite the opposite – they’re fast (due to improved technical specs), very easy to use (as they’ve been around for years, perfecting their user interface), and they get constant updates and new apps (because so many people use them, so the streaming companies have the incentive to keep supporting them).

 The Three Best Streaming Devices In The UK

-There are a lot of streaming devices out there – but for this round-up, I’ve narrowed the list down to three devices, that represent the best combination of excellent performance, easy to use interfaces, and a budget-friendly price.
+There are a lot of streaming devices out there – but for this roundup, I’ve narrowed the list down to three, that represent the best combination of excellent performance, an easy to use interface and a budget-friendly price.

 Yes, there are cheaper streaming devices out there – and there are more expensive ones.
-Take Apple TV, for example – it’s a great device for Apple fans – but it’s just too expensive in my opinion, while not giving any major extra value.
+Take Apple TV, for example – it’s an excellent device for Apple fans – but it’s just too expensive, in my opinion, while not offering significant extra value.

 The Nvidia Shield TV is another similar example – a lot of people swear by it, and it’s also a very capable gaming console.
 But it’s too expensive if you just want to use it for streaming.

-And on the cheap side, there are lots of Chinese streaming sticks out there – they’re cheap, and they might work well, but they’re often a gamble – and their interface and user experience will never be as good as on the major streaming devices.
-Plus, they’re usually lacking in support for some of the major streaming services.
+And on the low-cost side, there are lots of Chinese streaming sticks out there – they’re cheap, and they might work well, but they’re often a gamble – and their interface and user experience will never be as good as on the major streaming devices.
+Plus, they’re usually lacking in support for some of the primary streaming services.

-Roku Stick, Firestick 4K And Chromecast – The Similarities
+Roku Stick 4K, Firestick 4K Max And Chromecast – The Similarities

 Before I rank and compare the three devices, let’s quickly go over the things they have in common.